 - Have the administrative and financial capacity and experience to accept the award and to be able to distribute funds consistent with the permitted use of funds described herein, and within the approved budget.
 This includes having proper governance; sufficient staffing; and strong policies, procedures, and internal controls.

-- Be able to sign a letter of agreement with RWJF and submit annual financial and narrative reports to the Foundation.
+- Be able to sign a grant agreement with RWJF and submit annual financial and narrative reports to the Foundation.

 What are the requirements for teams?